frances-uy/frances-uy/README.md

 # Hello, I'm Frances 👋

 ### 🎓 Computer Science Student | Data Science Track

+I'm a fourth-year Computer Science student at the University of Hawai‘i at Mānoa, specializing in Data Science.
+I love blending creativity with technology to develop innovative AI-powered solutions that benefit our communities.

 ---
 ### 🔭 Tools I Use